ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

    - Your code not synchronizing baseline code can also result in inconsistent snapshot comparisons.
 The solution is as simple as pulling the baseline code locally and then rebase your code to the baseline code.

+   - You may have locally changed the source code not only in demos, which would cause unexpected change.
+You need to go through your change carefully.

 ### rc-x Library dependencies

 In Ant Design, most components are an upper encapsulation of a component based on `react-component`.
-Therefore, if a user reports a bug, when we troubleshoot the problem, if we find the problem is in the `@rc-component/xxx` or `rc-xxx` component, Then we need to put pr on those components to fix it.
-After the fix, we need to verify the fix results in the Ant Design project, then we can link the project to the Ant Design project for verification.For example:
+Therefore, if we find a problem of `@rc-component/xxx` or `rc-xxx` component when troubleshooting, we need to open PR on those repositories to fix it.
+After coding, we need to verify that the problem in Ant Design is resolved, in which case we can link the project to Ant Design for verification.
+For example:

 Run `npm link` in the repo you are working on. ![image](https://user-images.githubusercontent.com/10286961/224603053-98488c2d-f33c-4c25-8c09-6c790cfcdbf6.png)